montezume/clinic/README.md

 ## TODO
 - **Concurrency**: modify model to lock rows while processing transaction to prevent concurrency issues.
-- **Sanitize**: *striptags everything!*.
-Must make sure input from user is sanitized, especially in the admin page.
+- **Sanitize**: *striptags everything!* Must make sure input from user is sanitized, especially in the admin page.